sncodeGit/opstkhelp/README.md

 Use: `export OPSTKHELP_PASSWORD='your_opstkhelp_password'`

 # Installation
-**When installing the program, you must enter the password for the program**
+When installing the program, you must enter the password for the program

-**Also, during installation, you must enter the password from the sudo user to install dependencies via the apt-get package Manager**
+Additional packages are installed during installation located in **subfiles/requirements.txt**.
+By default, the `sudo apt-get install`command is used to install packages.
+To change this behavior need, you need to change the variable `INSTALLATION_COMMAND` located in **vars.sh** file.

-`git clone git@github.com:sncodeGit/opstkhelp.git`
+- `git clone git@github.com:sncodeGit/opstkhelp.git`

-`opstkhelp/install.sh`
+- `opstkhelp/install.sh`

-`rm -rf opstkhelp/`
+- `rm -rf opstkhelp/`

 # Uninstallation
 `opstkhelp-uninstall`